 cooking basmati rice

-You usually require twice the volume of liquid, water or stock, or a combination, to the volume of rice.
+You usually require between one and a half to two times the volume of liquid, water or stock, or a combination, to the volume of rice.
 Need eight servings?
-That will be four metric cups of rice and eight metric cups of liquid.
+That will be four metric cups of rice and six to eight metric cups of liquid.
 Different cooking techniques may need different ratios, so please read the recipe carefully.

 Always wash the rice to remove excess starch.
 Indian cuisine usually prefers rice that is not clumped together by starchy residue.
 Always soak the rice for 30 minutes, not longer, to aid the cooking process.

-There are three main ways to cook rice in Indian cuisine – boiling, absorption and steaming – and each has different characteristics.
+There are three main ways to cook rice in Indian cuisine – boiling, absorption, and steaming – and each has distinct characteristics.

 For steamed rice, you place the rice in a steamer, cook for a while, then place the rice into some stock and spices and allow the rice to absorb the flavours.
 The drained rice is then returned to the steamer to finish cooking.